 In this article

-When a kid shows symptoms of a milk protein allergy, mothers frequently start a diet that excludes dairy.
+When a baby shows symptoms of a milk protein allergy, mothers frequently start a diet that excludes dairy.

 In addition to excessive vomiting, gagging, colic, or skin rashes, symptoms can include blood or mucus in the baby's stools.

-Within 1-2 weeks, mom's body will be free of milk proteins.
+Within 1-2 weeks, the mom's body will be free of milk proteins.